Doctor jobs in New Zealand: everything you need to know

 What does a doctor earn in NZ?

-With an average salary of NZD $191,060 a doctor is the second highest paying job in New Zealand in 2024.
+With an average salary of NZD $208,181, GPs are the highest paying job in New Zealand at the end of 2024.

 However, it is important to note that salaries of doctors vary widely depending on their role, experience, and the type of practice or specialty they are involved in.
 Generally, doctors' remuneration in New Zealand is competitive, reflecting the skill, responsibility, and importance of their work in the healthcare system.